astronomer/docs/software/manage-airflow-versions.md

 ### With the Astro CLI

-1. Run `astro auth login <base-domain>` to confirm you're authenticated.
+1. Run `astro login <base-domain>` to confirm you're authenticated.

 2. Run the following command to list your current Deployments.